 - 1. Identify setting for low alarm setpoint. - 2.
 Remove primary monitor probe from bottle. - 3.
-Immerse probe in glass filled with water and crushed ice mixture. - 4.
+Immerse probe in glass filled with water that is approximately 4 °C. Slowly add crushed ice to lower temperature. - 4.
 When low temperature alarm sounds, note the temperature on the i.C3 display. - 5.
 Compare the temperature at which the alarm sounds to the low alarm setpoint.